hrajchert/express-shared-routes-examples/docs/1-basic.md

 * A map which key is the name of the route
 * A list that preserves the order of inclusion

-The map is for fast access of the routes when call stuff like `routes.getLink`.
-The map is also used to export the routes to the client side (see the second example).
+The map is for fast access of the routes when calling stuff like `routes.getLink`.
+The map is also used to export the routes to the client side (see the [second example](2-menu.md)).

 The list is stored only for the `routes.applyRoutes`, so we can insert the routes in the same order they where defined.